Estimated reading time: 5 minutes

-As we said at the start, there is growth projected for this field.
-You could take a general accounting certificate or degree program.
-A certificate in computerized accounting tells employers you have the skills in the software needed to handle the accounting activity of a general business.
+As we said at the start, this field’s growth is projected.
+You could take a general Business Administration certificate or degree program.
+A degree tells employers you have the skills in the software needed to handle the accounting activity of a general business.

-There are other advantages to completing a certificate program in computerized accounting.
+There are other advantages to completing a degree program in Business.
 One is that many of these programs offer their courses online.
-Depending on the program you choose, you may also be able to complete the courses in as little as 36 to 40 weeks.
-This means you can fast-track your career in the computerized accounting field rather quickly.
-Some students even take the program while working full-time.
+Depending on your chosen program, you may also be able to complete the courses in as little as 64 weeks.
+This means you can fast-track your career in the business field rather quickly.

-You can upgrade your skills and education and get on this career path in a short time.
+You can upgrade your skills and education and quickly get on this career path.

 What Computerized Accounting Specialists do

-Computerized accounting graduates have similar skills as bookkeepers and accountants.
+Business Degree graduates have some similar skills as bookkeepers and accountants.
 They also have the skills to deal with the demands of businesses.
-Computerized accounting graduates may have an advantage over other job seekers without formal training.
-And, in the program, you will likely learn several different programs, such as Microsoft Office Excel and QuickBooks.
+Graduates may have an advantage over other job seekers without formal training.
+And in the program, you will likely learn several different programs, such as Microsoft Office Excel and QuickBooks.
 Some employers will have the proprietary software they use.
 Others will prefer an off-the-shelf solution.
 In any case, you will understand how debits and credits work, how to set up asset, liability, and expense accounts and will learn how to reconcile accounts using the software program.

 The program you’ll use at work will vary from employer to employer.
-You may not use the same program you have studied, but having a good foundation is key.
+You may not use the same program you have studied, but having a good foundation is vital.

 Career Paths in Computerized Accounting

-What can you do if you earn a certificate in computerized accounting?
-There are actually several different career paths.
+What can you do with your new accounting skills after earning a certificate in business administration?
+There are several different career paths.
 These include: